TheHanziChauvanist/hanlib/texts/brandt-ch01-2.passage.md

 # a

-here 之 is a sign of the possessive case: "the shadow of your body".
+Here 之 is a sign of the possessive case: "the shadow of your body".

+# b
+Here 皆 is used as an equalizing part which indicates that a quality, a ??? or an action relates to two or several objects to the same extent.